HealthDet4ChronicDisease/HDCD/README.md

 To explore and analyze such complex relationships, interactive visualizations can aid researchers and public health experts in "knowledge discovery, hypotheses generation, and decision support." [[3]](#3)[[4]](#4) Interactively visuzliations can play an important role in fostering knowledge generation and help in establishing associations and causality, as they allow for direct data manipulation and analysis.

-### Dataset

 ## Objective
 Our goal for this project is to deploy interactive visualizations with a focus on social determinants of health (SDOH), which can vary in their distribution across space and time, and their associations with chronic diseases, such as cardiovascular disease.
-The question we posit is: *"Can we identify emerging trends?"*
+Specifically, we would like to make this process as easy as possible so that a user with minimal technical experience can utilize the interactive visualizations.
+From interacting with said visualizations, the question we would like to help users answer is: *"Can we identify emerging trends?"*

+## Dataset
+As we envision an interactive visualization tool to be widely applicable, we opted to use the *All of Us Research Program*, an effort by the National Institues of Health (NIH) that consists of a diverse group of at least one million participants across the United States. [[5]](#5) This data consortium includes health questionnaires, electronic health records, digital health technology data, and biospecimens.
+Importantly, it also includes key SDOH, such as income, education, and housing status.

+Researchers can gain access to the *All of Us Research Program* through the [All of Us Research Hub](https://www.researchallofus.org/).
+Some limitations of this dataset is that it requires training to gain approval for the controlled-tier dataset, which includes participant-level location data.
+Also, any analysis and visualization must be performed within the *All of Us Research Hub* workbench.
+Data cannot be exported locally.

 # References
 <a id="1">[1]</a>